All listed hostels are handpicked, and reviewed personally by us!

 - families with children

-Spread over 213 rooms, ClinkNOORD offers following room types:
+Spread over 213 rooms, ClinkNOORD is quite a big place to stay, offering following room types:

 - Private Room Types available: double and twin options

-- Shared Room Types available: 4-14 bed dorms (including mixed + female only)
+- Shared Dorm Rooms Types available: 4-14 bed dorms (including mixed + female only)

 Best Hostels in Amsterdam for Solo Travellers